LEARNAcademy/syllabus/react/props.md

 ### Passing Values From State as Props

-Rather than hard coding the string "Hamilton" directly in the component call we can use a state value to pass props to the child component.
+Rather than hard coding the string "Hamilton" directly in the component call we can use a state value to pass props to the nested component.
 This will make our application more dynamic as state values can be updated.

 **src/App.js**

 ```javascript
 import { useState } from "react";
 import Greeter from "./components/Greeter";

 const App = () => {
   const [people, setPeople] = useState("Hamilton");